This list is representative of the nature and number of electives offered each year.

 MANAGERIAL ACCOUNTING (MA)

-This course uses the concepts of opportunity cost and organizational architecture as a conceptual framework for the study of managerial accounting.
-Opportunity cost is the conceptual foundation underlying decision-making; organizational architecture is the conceptual foundation underlying the use of accounting as part of the firm’s control mechanism.
+This course provides a comprehensive, graduate level exploration of managerial accounting.
+The course focuses on the use of accounting data in the management of an organization.
+Naturally, what accounting data are interesting and how they might be used depend on what the manager is seeking to accomplish and what other information is available.
+This course uses the concepts of opportunity cost and organizational architecture as a framework for the study of managerial accounting.
+Opportunity cost is the conceptual foundation underlying decision-making; organizational architecture is the conceptual foundation underlying the use of accounting as part of the firm’s control system.
 We examine these issues using both a textbook and case discussions.
-The major topics include cost behavior; accounting costs versus opportunity costs; divisional performance measures; transfer pricing; budgeting; cost allocation; activity-based costing; and cost variance analysis.

 TAXES AND BUSINESS STRATEGY (TBS)